alexkuzmichev/com.unity.cloud.gltfast/Packages/com.unity.cloud.gltfast/Documentation~/tests.md

 When tests are run in a player build, `GLTFast.Editor.Tests.PreprocessBuild` copies all test assets into a directory named `gltfast` within [StreamingAssets][StreamingAssets], effectively packing the assets with the build and ensuring the files are accessible when the tests are run.

+> [!CAUTION]
-> **NOTE:** If you ran the tests in a production project, you need to remove the test folders in StreamingAssets to ensure they don't end up in a production build.
+> If you ran the tests in a production project, you need to remove the test folders in StreamingAssets to ensure they don't end up in a production build.

 ## Trademarks